tadscottsmith/docker-trunk-recorder-dashboard/README.md

   docker compose ps
   ```

-## Security Considerations
+## ⚠️ Security Warning

-- The dashboard accepts connections from any IP
+**IMPORTANT**: This dashboard has no built-in authentication or encryption.
+By default, it accepts connections from any IP address and transmits data in plain text.

+For safe operation:
+- Run the dashboard only on your private network
-- Use firewall rules to restrict access
+- Use firewall rules to restrict access to trusted IPs
+- Never expose the dashboard to the internet without proper security measures
 - Consider using Tailscale for secure remote access

-- Enable HTTPS if exposing to the internet
+If you need public access, you must implement additional security:
+- Set up a reverse proxy with HTTPS
+- Add authentication
+- Configure proper firewall rules
+- Understand and accept the security implications

 ## Need Help?